-SUNY Sullivan is quickly becoming a leader in sustainability education.
-Our Green Building Maintenance and Management associate degree and Sustainability Studies courses are laying the foundation for a new “green collar” workforce.
-Our Environmental Studies program offers a science-based approach to tackling today’s complex ecological issues.
-We are also committed to infusing sustainability throughout our curricula starting with a freshman Metamorphosis class.
-The Metamorphosis course promotes a culture of excellence through individual performance and by completing a sustainability-oriented class service project.
+SUNY Sullivan is a leader in sustainability education working to infuse sustainability into student life and academics.
+Today, SUNY Sullivan is an active member of the University Global Coalition promoting sustainable development goals.
+Our Green Building Technology degree and sustainability courses are laying the foundation for a new “green-collar” workforce.
+Our Environmental Science degree program offers a science-based approach to tackling today’s complex ecological issues.
 We even have non-credit workshops and courses to expand your personal or professional sustainability-related skills.

 You, too, can be part of a more sustainable future at SUNY Sullivan.
-For more information, contact Larry Reeger, our Interim Director of Sustainability Projects and Initiatives at email@example.com, or check out some of the environmentally forward organizations that we’re involved with.
+For more information, contact Sustainability Projects and Initiatives Director Larry Reeger, or check out some of the environmentally forward organizations that with which SUNY Sullivan is involved.